 While I was watching this spot I heard my 6 year old son talking with my husband (who is not the boy's father).
 And as soon as the spot ends I could understand that maybe he is not my son's father but he is his DADDY.

-Graciel S. over 4 years ago from San Diego, California
+Graciel S. almost 5 years ago from San Diego, California

 You all did great work with this spot and I love the message - its so true.

-Bev M. almost 5 years ago from Canada
+Bev M. about 5 years ago from Canada

 The best teaching method EVER!!!

-Bruce T. about 5 years ago from Waterloo, Canada
+Bruce T. over 5 years ago from Waterloo, Canada

 What is the name of the song? ["Point of Light" by Randy Travis]

-Destin S. about 5 years ago from Texas
+Destin S. over 5 years ago from Texas

 May you be Blessed for this work...Love you all!

-Jack C. over 5 years ago from Brazil
+Jack C. almost 6 years ago from Brazil

 This commercial reminds me of the saying, "give a man a fish and he will eat for a day.
 Teach him how to fish and he will eat forever."
 I love these commercials.
 Keep up the good work.

-Alex L. almost 6 years ago from Matthews, North Carolina
+Alex L. about 6 years ago from Matthews, North Carolina

 Every time I start something and my 3 1/2 year old son wants to help I think of this ad and I find patience within to let him help.

-Steve O. about 6 years ago from York, Pennsylvania USA
+Steve O. over 6 years ago from York, Pennsylvania USA

 What a flood of memories of times gone by.
 I hope we can bring back the values of those days!

-Curtis F. about 6 years ago from Douglas, Arizona
+Curtis F. over 6 years ago from Douglas, Arizona

 This is so great!!
 I wish everyone in this country could watch this ad!

-Brad M. about 6 years ago from New York, New York USA
+Brad M. over 6 years ago from New York, New York USA

 This reminds me of my parents.